deniskulicek/Data-Science-TUDelft/README.md

 ### 12. Build your own java files, based on the examples, rebuild, and run on hadoop. ###

 ###̉ TODO LIST###
-1. Modify Reducer to compute the originality of a page:

-* It recieves an HashMap(string:HashMap(string:int)) that is hashmap(URL:HashMap(word:occurrence))
+So we have done the Mapper.
+What is missing is to do the Reducer.
+The Mapper goes through all the pages, creates a HashMap of the word frequency(HTML filtered out) and all the links for a page.
+Since the reducer can only recieve things one way, we decided to pass everything as (String,String) with the first argument as the key - the URL of the page.

+The Reducer recieves:

+* string, string

+* it is either URL, link or URL, str(HashMap(string:int))  --- in this latter case you need to convert back from string to Hashmap

-* It has to compute the similarity between the pages (the keys) with an algorith that looks how similar the hashmaps are (filter the HTML words first)
+* It has to compute the similarity between the pages (the keys) with an algorith that looks how similar the hashmaps are (filter the HTML words first).
+Do compute only the similarity between pages that have a link!